A Survey on LLM-as-a-Judge: Background and Method

 \subsubsection{\textbf{Making multiple-choice selections}}

 Multiple-choice selections involve providing several options, not giving relative choices in pairwise comparison, nor making a yes/no judgment.
 The evaluator must choose the most appropriate or correct one.
-This method allows for a broader range of responses compared to true/false questions and can assess deeper understanding or preferences and an example is showed in Figure~\ref{fig:pyramid}.
+This method allows for a broader range of responses compared to true/false questions and can assess deeper understanding or preferences.
 However, this kind of prompt design is more rare than the first three.